MCMLXXXIV/Assignment/README.md

   value struct.
 Entries could expire after some time or maybe, with a little added tooling, entries could be removed based on their last access time.

+## Postscript
+This is my first experience writing Go - and it was a lot of fun!
+Thanks for giving me the opportunity to get my feet wet - I'm looking forward to learning more!

 [Go environment]: https://golang.org/doc/install